JMM889901/Northstar.MutatorPack/README.md

 Twin grenades: replaces your tactical with a grenade, different tacticals give different grenades

 Twin Tacticals: replace your grenade with a tactical, different grenades give different tacticals

+Assimilation: steal loadouts on kill

+Acceleration: Increase speed on kill